-The General Provisions in Division A, title II and title V of the Departments of Health and Human Services, and Education and Related Agencies Appropriations Act, 2020 (P.L.
-116-94) are in effect at the time this NOFO is posted.
+The General Provisions in Division A of the Further Consolidated Appropriations Act, 2020 (P.L.
+116-94) and Continuing Appropriations Act, 2021 and Other Extensions Act (P.L.
+116-159) are in effect at the time this NOFO is posted.
 Please see Section 4.1 of HRSA's SF-424 Application Guide for additional information.
+Awards will be made subsequent to enactment of the FY 2021 appropriation.
+The NOA will reference the FY 2021 appropriation act and any restrictions that may apply.
+Note that these or other restrictions will apply as required by law in subsequent appropriations acts for FY 2021.